return42/sphkerneldoc/linux_src_doc/drivers/leds/leds-as3645a_c.rst

     Set flash control register

-    :param struct as3645a \*flash:
+    :param flash:
         The flash
+    :type flash: struct as3645a \*

-    :param enum as_mode mode:
+    :param mode:
         Desired output mode
+    :type mode: enum as_mode

-    :param bool on:
+    :param on:
         Desired output state
+    :type on: bool

 .. _`as3645a_set_control.description`: